Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Kenny Rogers.

-Kenny is the
+Kenny is the publican of my favourite bar.

-scrubbing the barrel
+We're really scrubbing the barrel now.

-come here this morning to be disrespected.
+Come here this morning to be disrespected.

-You are ridiculous Dave.
+You are ridiculous, Dave.

 With apologies to Kenny.